cyan-2048/explorer2/README.md

 ~~I'll get rid of those jquery stuff next... (don't think it's necessary with such simple stuff that vanilla js can do...)~~

-lmao that was so easy i didn't even need to commit yet... like bruh wtf why would you need all of these libraries makes absolutely no sense to use stuff that you can simply do with vanilla js....
+lmao that was so easy i didn't even need to commit yet... like bruh wtf why would you need all of these libraries it makes absolutely no sense to use stuff that you can simply do with vanilla js....